Table of Contents[Hide][Show]

 I keep large containers full of presoaked and precooked beans in the freezer at all times so that a huge pot of amazing chili is only minutes away.
 Alternatively, you can buy these glass jars of beans that have been traditionally prepared for convenient use right out of the pantry.

 Eating is not just about nutrition, after all.
 It is also about enjoyment, community, and family time well spent together at the dinner table.

-We like tons of beans in our buffalo chili, so feel free to reduce the amount in the recipe below if you prefer less.
+We like tons of beans in our chili, so feel free to reduce the amount in the recipe below if you prefer less.

-2 pounds ground buffalo meat
+- 2 pounds ground buffalo meat

-6 cups organic strained tomatoes
+- 6 cups strained tomatoes preferably organic

 Brown the buffalo meat in a large pot.

 Be sure to refrigerate any buffalo chili leftovers if you have any!